 John Lennox, the Oxford mathematician, wrote a book called, Seven Days that Divide the World.
 The first point he makes in the book is that, “since the initial creation happened before day one, the Bible doesn’t say how old the universe is”.
 (Summarized by Frank Turek)

 The second point John Lennox makes is this: even if the days are pertinent to the age question, the word for “day” in Genesis 1 could mean longer periods of time.
 It could mean an era or epoch of time.
 It could also mean a shorter period of time (12 hours or the time between first light and first dark).
-In fact, when it says, “he called the light day and the darkness night,” it suggests less than a 24-hour “day” (if we really want to take it “literally”.
+In fact, when Genesis says, “he called the light day and the darkness night,” it suggests less than a 24-hour “day”.
+(If we really want to take it “literally”.)

 More to the point, though, we only need to turn the page over into the second Chapter of Genesis to find a clear example of the use of the Hebrew word, yom, to mean something other than a 24-hour day.
 Genesis 2:4 is a verse that summarizes all the creation to that point:

 “This is the account of the heavens and the earth when they were created, in the day that the LORD God made earth and heaven.”
-(Gen. 2:4)(NASB, the most literal translation of the Bible)
+(Gen. 2:4)(NASB, one of the most literal translations of the Bible)

 To read the Bible “literally” we have to understand the “literal” (all) meanings of the words and determine which one applies in the context in which it is used.
 When words have many different “literal” meanings, we have to do some analysis based on the context to figure out which one is intended.

-The six (6) “days” of creation together are described in Genesis 2:4 as “the day” God created the heavens and the earth.
+The six (6) “days” of creation together are described in Genesis 2:4 as “the day” (period of time) God created the heavens and the earth.
 That is the literal reading of that passage!
-It also suggests that the days in Genesis 1 are also distinct periods or epochs, rather than 24-hour (or lesser) segments of time.
+It also suggests that the days in Genesis 1 are distinct periods or epochs, rather than 24-hour (or lesser) segments of time.

 Another point Lennox makes is that the third day implicitly requires longer than 24-hours.
 The third “day” is when the earth grew plants and fruit trees.
-(Genesis 1:11-12) Plants don’t grow in a day.
+(Genesis 1:11-12) Plants don’t grow in a day, so it seems obvious that third “day” means a period of time.
+(Unless you want to believe God sped up the growth process of plants and trees in that “day”, but then you are making an assumption that has no evidentiary proof.)

-Of course, it could mean that they appeared (not grew) in this period of time (though the language suggests more than simply appearing).
-Maybe God sped up the growth, which is possible, but then you are making an assumption you can’t prove again.
+Of course, it could mean that they appeared (and did not grow) in this period of time.
+Lennox points out, though, that the language suggests more than simply appearing.
+Again, maybe God sped up the growth, which is possible, but then you are making an assumption you can’t prove again.

 Perhaps, the most significant point to be made, however, is that the seventh day hasn’t ended yet!
 Hebrews 4:3-8 suggests that we are still in the seventh day: